Aleksandre80/JavascriptProject/README.md

 # JavascriptProject

-It's a repository for my javascript realized to Ynov school
+It's a repository for my javascript project realized at Ynov school